-Stage 5
+Stage 4 or Stage 5

 This course has been designed for students who wish to begin their study of Japanese at senior secondary level.
 During the course, students will develop skills in effective communication, knowledge of the nature of language and understanding of the interdependence of language and culture using the modern standard version of Japanese language.